Ondsel-Development/website/blog/2023-09-05/roadto1.md

 The main challenge here will be building a team similar to the one we have for the TNP fix — a mix of Ondsel employees, FreeCAD maintainers, and 3rd party contributors.
 This has proven to be a great balance between interested parties, and we want to replicate that success.

 The project will be managed as a [GitHub project in the FreeCAD organization](https://github.com/orgs/FreeCAD/projects/7/views/1), with cards and issues.
 Similarly to the toponaming project, we’ll work in small incremental pull requests and merge the changes directly to the master branch rather than wait until the workbench is fully functional.
+An initial barebone implementation has already been merged to the main development branch.

 ## Materials